How to hide / unhide all named ranges in Excel?

 Besides the above VBA codes, here I recommend the Hide/Unhide Range Name utility of Kutools for Excel.
 With this utility, you can easily hide or unhide certain named ranges in your workbook.

-1. Click Kutools > More > Hide/Unhide Range Name.
+1. Click Kutools > Name Tools > Hide/Unhide Range Name.
 See screenshot:

 2. In the Hide/Unhide Range Name dialog box, you can see all named ranges in your workbook are listing in the Name list box.

 You can uncheck the certain range name in the Name list box to hide the range name, or check the range name to display it in your workbook.
 See screenshot:

 As shown in the above screenshot, the range names Add_range and Sheet1_range will display in the workbook, but the unchecked range names New_Range1 and Test_range will be hidden.
 See screenshot: